 On the awarding of the residency grants decides a jury consisting of the artistic directors of SCHIESSLHAUS AiR, Anna-Helena Klumpen and Katrin Savvulidi, the First Mayor of the Municipality of Kollnburg, Herbert Preuß, another member of the Municipal Council and 2-3 members of the independent Board of Advisors.

 A special feature of the selection process and the awarding of the SCHIESSLHAUS AiR grants is the involvement of the applying artists through a separate nomination process.
+The nomination procedure is carried out up to a number of 100 applications.

 SCHIESSLHAUS AiR has a broad network of competent and experienced advisors at its disposal.
 The independent advisory board is composed of representatives from various disciplines.
 For each residency period, up to three members of the advisory board are appointed to the jury and included in the awarding of the residency grants.